-Whether you're an avid gardener or an amateur, our garden landscaping ideas are sure to offer you a sound starting point when transforming your outdoor space, from scratch.
+Our guide to garden landscaping is a sound starting point when transforming your outdoor space from scratch – whether you're a pro or a total novice.
 Because creating a garden that is beautiful and satisfying, is more than a haphazard process.
 And anyone who has successfully landscaped a garden in their time is sure to agree.
-If you've come this far, you are likely to be beautifying a garden in your forever home, or at least, in the place that you happily call home; and so, to really feel the benefits of your garden space, you'll need to follow some ground rules to ensure the most successful results.
+If you've come this far, you are likely to be working on a garden in your forever home, or at least, in the place that you happily call home for now.
+To really feel the benefits of your garden space, you'll need to follow some ground rules (pun intended) to ensure the most successful results.

-It's a case of starting from the ground up and working with your foundations so that your planting and other cosmetic garden ideas can fall into place far more attractively.
-From weeding, to ground levelling and tree planting, we're here with ten steps for complete garden landscaping success.
+It's a case of working with your foundations so that your planting and other cosmetic finishes can fall into place far more attractively.
+From weeding, to ground levelling, the best landscaping plants to use and which trees to consider, these garden landscaping ideas and tips will set you up for success.

 1. Assess your site and your garden design